+During the year ended June 30, 2024, convertible notes with principal aggregate amount of convertible notes of \$130,800, accrued interest of \$8,700 and conversion fees of \$3,832 containing bifurcated embedded conversion option derivatives were converted into common stock.
+Accordingly, the fair market value of the shares issued upon conversion was \$352,565, resulting in a loss on extinguishment at the time of conversion of \$209,233 and \$263,798 of derivative liability fair value was recorded as a gain on extinguishment at the time of conversion, resulting in a net gain of \$54,565 which is included in gain on extinguishment of debt in the accompanying consolidated statements of operations.

 During the year ended June 30, 2023, the principal aggregate amount of convertible notes of \$168,200, accrued interest of \$16,632 and conversion fees of \$1,838 containing bifurcated embedded conversion option derivatives were converted into common stock.
-Accordingly, the fair market value of the shares issued upon conversion was \$556,272, resulting in a loss on extinguishment at the time of conversion of \$369,602 and \$352,051 of derivative liability fair value was recorded as a gain on extinguishment at the time of conversion, resulting in a net loss of \$17,551.
+Accordingly, the fair market value of the shares issued upon conversion was \$556,272, resulting in a loss on extinguishment at the time of conversion of \$369,602 and \$352,051 of derivative liability fair value was recorded as a gain on extinguishment at the time of conversion, resulting in a net loss of \$17,551 which is included in gain on extinguishment of debt in the accompanying consolidated statements of operations.
 Additionally, during the year ended June 30, 2023, the Company recognized the remaining put premium of \$43,520 related to a convertible note into gain on extinguishment of debt.
-The holder of such convertible note agreed to surrender all conversion rights in its currently held convertible notes due to violation of Section 15(a)(1) of the Exchange Act, which resulted in a net gain on extinguishment of debt of \$25,969 (when considering the above loss) for the year ended June 30, 2023 compared to a loss on extinguishment of debt for the year ended June 30, 2022 of (\$17,503).
+The holder of such convertible note agreed to surrender all conversion rights in its currently held convertible notes due to violation of Section 15(a)(1) of the Exchange Act, which resulted in a net gain on extinguishment of debt of \$25,969 for the year ended June 30, 2023.

-Foreign Currency Transaction Gain (Loss)
+Foreign Currency Transaction Gain

-Foreign currency transaction decreased to a gain of \$5,885 for the year ended June 30, 2023, as compared to a loss of \$42,395 for the year ended June 30, 2022.
-The decrease of approximately \$48,000 for the year ended June 30, 2023 is partially attributable to the decrease in exchange rates during the year ended June 30, 2023.
+Foreign currency transaction gain increased to a gain of \$22,080 for the year ended June 30, 2024 as compared to a gain of \$5,885 for the year ended June 30, 2023.
+This increase of approximately \$16,000 is partially attributable to the increase in exchange rates during the year ended June 30, 2024.